sergiocorreia/panflute/examples/input/comments-sample.md

 <!-- BEGIN COMMENT -->

-This is a comment with Äüö
+This is a comment with UNICODE REMOVED

 <!-- END COMMENT -->